 Each patient's skin is unique and I customize the approach based on what they can tolerate.
 Rosacea is easy to provoke and so there is no way to predict how a person will do.
 I of course can't say if your skin would tolerate this anti aging options and I recommend that you see a dermatologist for specific recommendations and treatments.

 For more information on how I coach my patients on the use of tretinoin cream you may want to read my post How To Correctly Use Retin A (tretinoin) For Acne and Anti-Aging Skin Care.
-For more information check out my in depth series of posts on rosacea.
-The first post of the series is titled What Is Acne Rosacea?

 I hope that helps.
 Best of luck!